pola-rs/polars/README.md

 ## Blazingly fast DataFrames in Rust & Python

-Polars is a blazingly fast DataFrames library implemented in Rust.
-Its memory model uses Apache Arrow as backend.
+Polars is a blazingly fast DataFrames library implemented in Rust using Apache Arrow as memory model.

-It currently consists of an eager API similar to pandas and a lazy API that is somewhat similar to spark.
-Amongst more, Polars has the following functionalities.
+* Lazy | eager execution
+* Multi-threaded
+* SIMD
+* Query optimization
+* Powerful expression API
+* Rust | Python | ...

-To learn more about the inner workings of Polars read the [User Guide](https://pola-rs.github.io/polars-book/).
+To learn more, read the [User Guide](https://pola-rs.github.io/polars-book/).

 # Rust users read this!
 Polars cannot deploy a new version to `crates.io` until a new arrow release is issued.
 Arrow's release cycle takes 3/4